 |The Engineering Department will recommend street reconstruction projects, produce specifications, and monitor construction activities.
 Projects conducted with federal or state grants, managed as local projects, fall under the supervision of the Engineering Department.|

-Please contact Phil Wolgemuth, Land Use & Development Director at 717-251-2436 or firstname.lastname@example.org with questions.
+Please contact Phil Wolgemuth, Deputy Borough Manager/Land Use and Community Development Director at 717-251-2436 firstname.lastname@example.org with questions.